 The watch looks chunkier that the competitors and the old model.
 The display on the other hand get’s less pixels but because of the smaller screen, pixel density has increased and it looks noticeable.
 I don’t see any pixelation, the screen looks great and has smooth edges around small text.
 Movements on the screen are also buttery smooth.

-Jumping into features and performance, besides the basics like receiving Push Notifications, seeing the weather on your watch to controlling Spotify, Pandora and Google Music … You can store music on your watch with up to 4gigs of storage, and then pair your sport earphones or headphones via Bluetooth and listen to music while running or out and about.
-No need to carry your phone.
+Jumping into features and performance, besides the basics like receiving Push Notifications, seeing the weather on your watch to controlling Spotify, Pandora, and Google Music … You can store music on your watch with up to 4 gigabytes of storage, and then pair your sport earphones or headphones via Bluetooth, and listen to music while running or out and about – no need to carry your phone.

 So, let’s take a look at the Huawei health features.
 The Huawei’s Daily Tracking app on the watch is surprisingly robust.
-On your screen, you can see it tracks steps, distance, active minutes, Resting Heart Rate, and duration of various walks and moments you’re going up the stairs.
-Backing out and back into the main menu screen, you also have Google Fit and Runtastic that comes pre-installed, I was able to download Strava as well, but… Huawei’s own app, you can utilize the GPS inside and go for a run.
+It tracks steps, distance, active minutes, resting heart rate, and duration of various walks and moments you’re going up the stairs.
+On the main menu screen, you also have Google Fit and Runtastic that comes pre-installed, I was able to download Strava as well, but with Huawei’s own app, you can utilize the GPS inside and go for a run.